thesedatedprince/CV/README.md

 **Self-Employed** (2016-2017)
 *Marketing Consultant*

 Provided content marketing and technical SEO services for a variety of clients from a diverse set of industries.

 **Greensplash Ltd** (2014-2016)
 *Marketing Associate and Project Manager*

-Manged several website design projects to successful conclusion.
+Managed several website design projects to successful conclusion.
 Also worked directly for clients on various marketing services, including SEO, newsletter marketing and social media marketing.

 **The Green Electrician Group** (2013-2014)
 *Marketing Administrator*

 Supported the Marketing Manager on projects, including events marketing, social media marketing and brochure design.
 Also trained as a Sage CRM system administrator, and updated and maintained a Magento ecommerce website.

 **Self-Employed** (2010-2012)
 *Film Editor*

 Edited together video for websites and events.
 Worked closely with Publisuisse Ltd, developing my abilities to co-ordinate with team members remotely.

 ## Other Experience